Water is freedom, my mind concluded.

 Gingerly, I put my arm in the shower.
 The stream continued.

-I grew confidant.
+I grew confident.
 I put my leg in.
 The downpour sustained.

 I looked around, there was no one barring me from the act.